 $4 Million in Damages After 13 Car Pileup

 A 13-car pileup in Japan is touted as the world’s most expensive car accident – in terms of dollars.
+You can click to read more about the world’s most expensive car accident and the ramifications of the same.

 The accident happened in December of 2011, when convoys of luxury Ferraris were driving on a Japanese freeway.
 The lead car lost control, and the nine cars behind him failed to stop in time.
 Three other cars were also involved in the crash.
 Police alleged that all of the drivers in the convoy were speeding and were not paying proper attention to the road.
 The pileup caused $4 million in damages.
 Miraculously, there were no serious injuries after the crash.